jonhadfield/gosn-v2/README.md

 go test ./...
 ```

 This runs all unit tests across the repository.
+Some integration tests require
+access to a Standard Notes server.
+If you don't have credentials or network
+access, set `SN_SKIP_SESSION_TESTS=true` to skip those tests.